DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 ### Boolean Operators

-In the [previous lesson](./3%20Variables.md/#booleans) we mentioned that booleans can be set using the [Greater Than](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#greater-than-operator-) `>` and [Less Than](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#less-than-operator-) `<` signs.
+In the [previous lesson](./3%20Variables.md/#booleans) we mentioned that booleans can be set using the ["Greater Than"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#greater-than-operator-) `>` and ["Less Than"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/comparison-operators#less-than-operator-) `<` signs.
 These are what we call ["operators"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/).\
 Operators do things to our values.
 For instance the ["Addition Operator"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/arithmetic-operators#addition-operator-) `+` and similar are also operators, just not for booleans.\
 Here are all commonly used operators.